 From the Sahara to the Sea

-Follow in the footsteps of Mediæval camel caravans as you make your way to the Grand Market of Marrakesh, where dancing boys, snake charmers, peddlers and magicians vie to entertain the passers-by.
+Follow in the footsteps of Mediaeval camel caravans as you make your way to the Grand Market of Marrakesh, where snake charmers, peddlers and magicians vie to entertain the passers-by.
 Cross the High Atlas Mountains and travel to the desert towns of Ouarzazate and Erfoud, before turning north again to Fez, whose madrasas and ancient university have seen it dubbed ‘the Athens of Africa’.
-Visit the artisanal workshops of Tétouan and uncover the risqué and unconventional literary heritage of Tangier, the den of Tennessee Williams and William S. Borroughs, before venturing down the Atlantic Coast to the country’s capital, Rabat.
+Visit the artisan workshops of Tétouan and uncover the unconventional literary heritage of Tangier, the haunt of Tennessee Williams and William S. Borroughs, before venturing down the Atlantic Coast to the country’s capital, Rabat.

-Depart Australia or New Zealand on suggested Qatar Airways flights via Doha to Casablanca.
-Renaissance Tours or your travel agent can assist you with your travel arrangements.
+Depart Australia or New Zealand on suggested Qatar Airways flights to Casablanca via Doha.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

-This morning, visit Hassan II Mosque before travelling south into the Moroccan hinterland to the mesmerising city of Marrakesh.
+This morning, visit Hassan II Mosque, Mohammed V Square, Marché Central and drive along the Boulevard de la Corniche before travelling south into the Moroccan hinterland to the mesmerising city of Marrakesh.
 Founded in 1062 by the Almoravid Sultan Yusuf ibn Tashfin, Marrakesh was to become one of the Islamic world’s most important artistic and cultural centres.

 Journey across the spectacular Tizi n’Tichka Pass to the magnificent Aït Benhaddou.
 A striking example of the desert architecture of southern Morocco, this ‘fortified city’, or ksar, lies along the former caravan route between Marrakesh and the Sahara.
 Apart from a handful of families which still live there, the town is largely deserted, and its emptiness, along with its setting in the whispering tranquillity of the desert, gives it a special ambience.

 Continue to Todra Gorge via Kelaat M’Gouna, famous for its harvest of roses and its production of rose water.
-Enjoy lunch in the gorge in the shade of its towering cliffs soaring to heights of up to 300 m, and spend some free time exploring the area before continuing to Erfoud.
+Enjoy lunch in the gorge in the shade of its towering cliffs soaring to heights of up to 300 metres, and then continue to Erfoud.

-Following a morning talk, enjoy a full day in Fas el-Bali (Old Fez), centred on the UNESCO World Heritage-listed medina.
+Enjoy a full day in Fas el-Bali (Old Fez), centred on the UNESCO World Heritage-listed medina.
 The old city is an enticing maze of winding alleys filled with mosques, madrasas (schools), restaurants, inns and bustling souqs (markets).
-Start with a visit to the Madrasa Bou Inania, said to be the finest of the theological colleges of Fez, and built by the Marinid dynasty Sultan Faris ibn Ali abu Inan between 1350 and 1357.
+Start with a visit to the Madrasa Bou Inania, said to be the finest of the theological colleges of Fez, and built by the Marinid Dynasty Sultan Faris ibn Ali abu Inan between 1350 and 1357.
 Continue to the Dar Batha Museum, housed in a century-old Hispano-Moorish palace and displaying an excellent collection of traditional Moroccan arts and crafts.